 Unfortunately, the backs and footrests on the vast majority of the recliners operate in tandem rather than independently.
 This means as you push a button on the electronic console located on the inside wall of the right armrest to lift up your legs, your head and back will recline.
-If you're in the first row, the inconvenience of lying flat on your back in order to put your feet up may be negligible; but the set up doesn't work well in the higher climbs.
+If you're in the first row, the inconvenience of lying flat on your back in order to put your feet up may be negligible; but the set up doesn't work well in the higher seats.
 That being said, the new seating chart and recliners ensure a much more comfortable position amid a nicely sized personal bubble.

 The Downside of Luxury Seating

 While the assigned luxury seating eliminates the need to save seats, keeps latecomers from being as disruptive, and provides a very comfy movie-going experience, it, like anything, has some potential drawbacks.
 Here are a few after sampling luxury seating at Emagine Canton:

 - The new seating design greatly reduces the number of seats available in a theater.
 The fact that movie attendance is generally down may be one reason theater owners are trading quantity for quality, but limited seating may result in a few more “sold outs” for a popular show.